 2. Humayun’s Tomb, Delhi

 Humayun’s Tomb, a garden tomb, is a synthesis of Mughal and Persian architecture.
-It was built by Hamida Banu Bagam in honor of her decreased husband.
+It was built by Hamida Banu Bagam in honor of her deceased husband.
 It laid the foundation of Taj Mahal.
-This two-story structure sits in the middle of Chahar Bagh garden, divided in four main parts by shallow water channels symbolizing Quranic description of heaven.
-The glorious arched alcoves, corridors and high double dome of this spectacular tomb has attracted the admiration of all visitors.
+This two-story structure sits in the middle of Chahar Bagh garden, divided into four main parts by shallow water channels symbolizing Quranic description of heaven.
+The glorious arched alcoves, corridors and high double dome of this spectacular tomb have attracted the admiration of all visitors.
 Stroll around this divine tomb to find similarities between the tomb and Taj Mahal.

 Suggested Tour: 3 Nights 4 Days Golden Triangle Tour

 Qutub-ud-din Aibak laid the foundation of Qutub Minar to celebrate the dominance of Mamluk Dynasty in Delhi.
 Located within the Qutub Complex, this is the great masterpieces of the Afghan architecture in India.
 Carvings and verses from the holy Quran beautify this timeless architectural wonder.
 Apart from this, the other popular tourist attractions in Qutub Minar complex are Quwwat-us-Islam mosque, Iron pillar, Iltutmish tomb, Ala’i-Darwaza, and Ala’i Minar.
 A Visit to Delhi is incomplete without visiting this magnificent archaeological work of art.